Matheus-1095/oil_gas_FPSO/README.md

-# 🔍 Predictive Maintenance for FPSO Equipment – Shape Digital Data Science Test
+# 🔍 Predictive Maintenance for FPSO Equipment

 This repository contains my solution to the technical challenge proposed for FPSO Oil&Gas solution.
 The objective was to analyze sensor data from an FPSO (Floating Production, Storage and Offloading) vessel and develop a predictive model to anticipate equipment failures.